-“Hello” He said putting the paint brush down and sitting on the ladder he was previously standing.
+“Hello,””he said, putting the paint brush down and sitting on the ladder he was previously standing on.
 It was his soon to be ex wife who had called him to tell him what time to come by the house and pick up Jack.

-“Yeah, alright, sounds good” He replied to her in a sad voice.
+“Yeah, alright, sounds good,” he replied to her in a sad voice.
 She was having lunch with her friends and Nate had to pick up his son at eleven in the morning, across the other side of town.
-His wife kept the car since she still worked and had less time to waist with public transport, meaning he either had to call a cab which he could not really afford or take a bus, which he hated.
+His wife kept the car since she still worked and had less time to waste with public transport, meaning he either had to call a cab which he could not really afford or take a bus which he hated.